 Actress Juanita Moore is most known for her Golden Globe-nominated performance as “Annie” in the classic Lana Turner and Sandra Dee star vehicle Imitation of Life, a 1959 remake of the original 1934 film based on Fannie Hurst’s novel.
-The actress to play the part before Moore was Louise Beavers, in what was widely deemed the greatest role a “Negro” actress had ever played up until that time.
-In both versions, viewers witness the Black mother’s excruciating anguish when her “tragic mulatto” daughter rejects her.
+The actress to play the part before Moore was Louise Beavers, for what was widely deemed the greatest role a “Negro” actress had ever played up until that time.
+In both versions, viewers witness the Black mother’s excruciating anguish after her “tragic mulatto” daughter rejects her.

 Initially, all is well.
-One random sunny day at the beach, Moore’s character “Annie” helps a well-off White widow (Lana Turner) track down her “fass” daughter (Sandra Dee).
-Annie becomes fast friends with the widow and her daughter.
+One random sunny day at the beach, Moore’s character “Annie” helps a well-off White widow (Lana Turner) track down her fass daughter (Sandra Dee).
+Annie becomes fast friends with the widow, “Lora,” and her daughter, “Susie.”
 Soon, she is not only working for them but living with them in their home.
-She finds so much favor in the home she can also move in her daughter, Sarah Jane.
+She finds so much favor in their home she can also move in her daughter, “Sarah Jane.”

 She has to mourn.

-Two notable exceptions where The Mourner rose from passing thought to main point are Poetic Justice and Set it Off.
+Two notable exceptions, where The Mourner rose from passing thought to main point, are Poetic Justice and Set it Off.
 In Poetic Justice (1993), Janet Jackson plays “Justice”: an L.A. hair stylist whose boyfriend is shot dead as they ride in the car together.
 She first mourns through Maya Angelou-scripted poetry, radical appearance changes and depression.
 Eventually she converts all that into a self-discovering adventure and romance with a new man.

 In Set it Off (1996), Jada Pinkett plays “Lena”: a hardworking janitor who cleans rich people’s homes and sleeps with old players to save for her little brother to go to college.
 As their parents are dead, her brother is like a son to her.
-But L.A. police shoot him in a case of mistaken identity.
+But in a case of mistaken identity, L.A. police shoot him dead.
 In mourning, Lena looks like a wan and robotic shell of her former self.
-She finds an outlet for her sadness and anger through a bank robbery scheme devised by her other disenfranchised Black women friends.
+She finds an outlet for her sadness and anger: a bank robbery scheme she masters with her other disenfranchised Black women friends.

-Octavia Spencer was tasked to channel Wanda Johnson, the mother of Oscar Grant, in Fruitvale Station– Ryan Coogler’s 2013 documentation of the last day of Grant’s life.
+Octavia Spencer was tasked to channel Wanda Johnson, the mother of Oscar Grant, in Fruitvale Station, Ryan Coogler’s 2013 documentation of the last day of Grant’s life.
 Police illegally detained him in an Oakland BART system train station and then shot him to death while he was restrained.
 Spencer remarked she had to think of her nephew to understand Johnson’s pain, confusion, sadness and anger largely absent from the film until Grant lay dying in a hospital (Johnson last saw her son alive and well at her birthday party Grant helped organize for her).

 After her first Oscar as the sassy anti-Mammy who refused to fit into that box in The Help, Spencer almost earned a second nomination as The Mourner in Fruitvale Station– not fiction, but a real-life Black woman whose murdered son remains an iconic symbol of police brutality on Black men.